epam/aws-syndicate/README.md

 If you use Ubuntu 16.04 or earlier [here](https://www.pytorials.com/install-python36-on-ubuntu/ "here") you can find installation guide.
 Also [here](https://www.baeldung.com/install-maven-on-windows-linux-mac "here") you can find detailed guild how to install [Apache Maven 3.3.9](https://maven.apache.org/download.cgi "Apache Maven 3.3.9").

+0) If you do not have [virtualenv](https://virtualenv.pypa.io/en/latest/ "virtualenv") installed run command:

+    `sudo apt-get install python3-venv`

 1) Create virtual environment:

     `python3 -m venv syndicate_venv`